Ayurvedic Nutrition

 1. Ashwagandha (Withania somnifera)

-Ashwagandha is arguably the most researched Ayurvedic herb in modern science.
-Traditionally classified as a Medhya Rasayana (mind rejuvenative), it has been used for centuries to support vitality, resilience, and calm energy.
-Preliminary research suggests it may help the body adapt to occasional stress and support healthy sleep patterns.
+Ashwagandha is arguably the most-researched Ayurvedic herb in modern science.
+Classified as a Medhya Rasayana (mind rejuvenative), it's been used for centuries to support vitality, resilience and calm energy.
+Preliminary research suggests it may help the body adapt to occasional stress and support healthy sleep.

-Body type guide: Particularly beneficial for Vata and Kapha types.
-Pitta types should use with care, as its warming nature may aggravate heat in some individuals.
+Body type guide: Particularly good for Vata and Kapha types.
+Pitta types should use with care.
+Its warming nature may aggravate heat.

-Traditional uses: May support stress resilience, healthy energy levels, restful sleep, and reproductive health.
+Traditional uses: May support stress resilience, healthy energy, restful sleep, reproductive health.

 2. Triphala